top of page

 £375

-A beautiful mid 20th century oil on canvas of the village of Les Allards, Ile d'Oleron (also called the Island of Light), the adopted home of the Italian Impressionist and Modern artist Mario Pinetti, located south of La Rochelle.
+A beautiful mid 20th century oil on canvas depicting the village of Les Allards, Ile d'Oleron (also called the Island of Light), the adopted home of the Italian Impressionist and Modern artist Mario Pinetti, located south of La Rochelle.

 Pinetti had a studio in Paris, where he exhibited in numerous salons.